Anti-Corruption and Bribery Policy

 The Firm will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which it conducts business, including, in the UK, the Bribery Act 2010 (the Act), which applies to conduct both in the UK and abroad.

-This policy applies to all individuals working for the Firm at all levels and grades, including partners, directors, fee earners, managers, employees (whether permanent, fixed-term or temporary), consultants, contractors, trainees, seconded staff, home workers, casual workers and agency staff, volunteers, agents, sponsors, or any other person associated with the Firm, wherever located (collectively referred to as Workers in this policy).
+- This policy applies to all individuals working for or on behalf of the Firm at all levels and grades, whether permanent, fixed-term or temporary, and wherever located, including consultants, contractors, seconded staff, casual staff, agency staff, volunteers, agents, sponsors and any other person who performs services for or on behalf of the Firm, (collectively referred to as Workers in this policy).

-In this policy, Third Party means any individual or organisation which Workers come into contact with during the course of work and the running of the Firm’s business, and includes actual and potential clients, intermediaries, referrers of work, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisers, representatives and officials, politicians and political parties.
+- In this policy, Third Party means any individual or organisation that Workers come into contact with during the course of work and the running of the Firm’s business, and includes actual and potential clients, intermediaries, referrers of work, suppliers, distributors, business contacts, agents, advisers, government and public bodies (including their advisers, representatives and officials), politicians and political parties.

 What is bribery?

-A bribe is an inducement or reward offered, promised or provided in order to gain any commercial, contractual, regulatory or personal advantage, which may constitute an offence under the Act, namely:
+- A bribe is an inducement or reward offered, promised or provided in order to improperly gain any commercial, contractual, regulatory or personal advantage, which may constitute an offence under the Act, namely: